phptailors/libraries/docs/sphinx/packages/injector-library/injector-concepts.rst

 object or retrieval of a requested value.

 There are several ways that clients typically use to specify their requirements.
-Probably, the most popular, is type hinting function and method parameters.
-So, for example, every time
+Probably, the most popular, is type hinting of function and method parameters.

 .. _Closure: https://www.php.net/manual/en/class.closure.php